RenderKit/oidn/doc/api.md

 operations asynchronously, most importantly filtering (`oidnExecuteFilterAsync`, `oidnExecuteSYCLFilterAsync`) and copying data (the already mentioned `oidnReadBufferAsync` and `oidnWriteBufferAsync`).
-Although these new asynchronous functions can be used with any device type, it is *not* guaranteed that these will be actually executed asynchronously.
-The most important such exceptions are CPU devices, which are still blocking the calling thread when these functions are called.

 When using any asynchronous function it is the responsibility of the application to handle correct synchronization using `oidnSyncDevice`.